 Reduces Risk of Heart Disease

-Oleocanthal, a compound in extra virgin olive oil, suppresses pain pathways much like the pain reliever Ibuprofen, according to a report in the September 2005 issue of the "British Journal of Medicine."
-Fifty grams of olive oil is equivalent to 10 percent of the recommended daily dose of Ibuprofen, notes the journal.
+Oleocanthal, a compound in extra virgin olive oil, suppresses pain pathways much like the pain reliever Ibuprofen, according to a report in the September 2005 issue of the British Journal of Medicine.
+Fifty grams of olive oil, which is about 3 tablespoons, is equivalent to 10 percent of the recommended daily dose of Ibuprofen, notes the journal.

 Drinking olive oil might pose a health risk to some individuals.
 It's high in vitamin E, and drinking large amounts of olive oil might cause an accidental vitamin E overdose, which in turn impairs your ability to form blood clots.
 Olive oil also contains 120 calories per tablespoon, so the calories add up quickly.